miles52100/notes/technology_notes/ssh.md

     Compression yes
 ```

+With this config file running
+`ssh targaryen`
-When you type ssh targaryen, the ssh client reads the file and apply the options from the first match, which is Host targaryen.
+will result in the ssh client reading the config file and applying the options from the first match which, in this example, is `Host targaryen`.

-Then it checks the next stanzas one by one for a matching pattern.
-The next matching one is Host * !martell (meaning all hosts except martell), and it will apply the connection option from this stanza.
+Then it checks the next stanza for a matching pattern.
+The next matching one is `Host * !martell`, meaning all hosts except `martell`, and it will apply the connection option from this stanza.

-The last definition Host * also matches, but the ssh client will take only the Compression option because the User option is already defined in the Host targaryen stanza.
+The last stanza matching pattern is `Host *`, but the ssh client will take only the Compression option because the User option has already been set from the first matching stanza, `targaryen`.

-The ssh client read its configuration in the following precedence order:
+The ssh client reads its configuration from the following files, ordered by precedence:

 1. Options specified on the command line